ctu-mrs/ctu-mrs.github.io/docs/introduction/suggested_reading.md

 * [https://github.com/tmuxinator/tmuxinator](https://github.com/tmuxinator/tmuxinator)

-### Vim (~~recommended~~ mandatory)
+### Vim - TUI-based text editor

 Everyone should use a tool that is right for the job.
-Well, for our purposes (C++, ROS, Python, bash), Vim is very well suited.
+Well, for our purposes (C++, ROS, Python, Bash), Vim is very well suited.
 A lot of the time, you will find yourself in need of editing a code remotely (over ssh), and Vim can provide IDE-like features even in that situation.
 You might hear that Vim is "tough to learn" or "Vim is for crazy people," but in reality, it is not valid.
-Vim provides an efficient way to edit (explicitly written edit, because editing is what you mostly do while programming) which will pay itself off after you learn it.
+Vim provides an efficient way to edit (explicitly "to edit", because editing is what you mostly do while programming) which will pay itself off after you learn it.
 Learning Vim is about changing the paradigm of editing - it's more about controlling a machine (synthesizer) that edits text, rather than moving a cursor with a mouse and then typing.
 Working in the terminal, using, e.g., **tmux** and **Vim** can also help you put away your mouse.
 Yes, a mouse is not an ideal tool for programming, though it has its use in gaming, 3D modeling, video editing, and so on.